Ilsa She Wolf of the SS (1975)

-Ilsa She Wolf of the SS is the first in the trilogy of Ilsa films, and starts off with our favourite bad chick, Ilsa (Dyanne Thorne), as the warden of death camp under rule of Hitler’s Germany.
-Kitted out in her SS uniform with her two blonde, leggy sidekicks, Ilsa conducts experiments on the women of the camp to prove the female species can withstand a lot more pain than men can and should be given a more prominent role in the SS, such as on the frontline.
-Cue lots of naked, female prisoners of war being tortured in various inventive means, including an electric shock dildo, and by some methods that were more than likely used in the real concentration camps.
-Whilst conducting her experiments, Ilsa has her own personal pleasures that need fulfilling and descends upon the men’s camp to find a man that can last longer than she can to fulfill her every need.
-And if the man can’t… well…in Ilsa’s eyes, he’s not a man and should be modified physically to reflect this.
+Ilsa She Wolf of the SS is the first in the trilogy of Ilsa films, and starts off with our favourite bad chick, Ilsa (Dyanne Thorne), as the warden of a Nazi prison camp under rule of Hitler’s Germany.
+Kitted out in her SS uniform with her two blonde, leggy sidekicks, Ilsa conducts experiments on the female prisoners to prove that women can withstand and overcome physical pain and should be given a more prominent role in the SS, such as on the frontline.
+Cue lots of naked, female prisoners of war being tortured in various, harrowing yet inventive means, including an electric shock dildo, and by some methods that were more than likely used in the real concentration camps.
+Whilst conducting her experiments, Ilsa has her own personal pleasures that need fulfilling and descends upon the men’s prison camp to find a man that can satisfy her every need before his own.
+And if the man can’t… well…in Ilsa’s eyes, he’s not a man and should lose his right to his God-given genitalia.

-The General comes to visit and Ilsa is eager to please and shows the General her experiments and the top girls in her camp who have managed to withstand much abuse and torture.
+Hearing of her success running the camps with an iron fist, the General comes to visit to inspect her handiwork.
+Ever eager to please and promote her studies on female resilience, Ilsa shows the General her experiments and the top girls in the camp who have managed to withstand much abuse and torture.
 But how long can Ilsa’s experiments last…..?